Sxvaaze/Sxvaaze/README.md

 ### Hello there, my name is Sxvaaze and I'm a computer science student & programmer currently residing in Greece.

-- 🖧 Previous experience in DevOps.
 - 💻 Programming enthusiast, fluent in a plethora (of mainly) high level languages, have worked on integrated systems and their applications.
 - 🌐 Fluent in English and Greek, currently studying Norwegian.
 - 💾 Heavily into technology, and technology history.
+- 📟 Interested in electronics, communications, networking and IoT.
 - 🧮 Interested in other fields, such as linguistics and mathematics.<br/>
 - 📄 Theoretical Computer Science Researcher and Experimentalist.